matloff/TidyverseSkeptic/README.md

 of anything outside the Tidyverse.
 For instance, Hadley's book, *R for Data Science*, with Garrett Grolemund, barely mentions **data.table**.

-9. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
+9. A major claim made by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
 They point out that this group will just be doing data analysis, rather than becoming professional R programmers, and Tidy is a better vehicle for teaching